-- 9. The Commission notes that section 32A(1A) of the Act requires applicants to make an affidavit disclosing whether certain persons may be able to influence the applicant, or expect a benefit from the applicant, if the licence is granted.
-The applicant has filed such an affidavit via its nominee (and manager of the premises); Mr Brett Lubicz-Zaorski. - 10.
+- 8. The Commission notes that section 32A(1A) of the Act requires applicants to make an affidavit disclosing whether certain persons may be able to influence the applicant, or expect a benefit from the applicant, if the licence is granted.
+The applicant has filed such an affidavit. - 9.
 The Act prescribes that upon the application being filed, together with the affidavit under section 26A, there must be investigations conducted by the Director-General in relation to the application.
 The Commission has received no information to indicate there have been any adverse matters discovered as a result of the investigation by the Director-General.